folarin077/aceCU1/README.md

 # aceCU1

-This is test confirmation and ensuring the application is well docuemented.
+This is a test confirmation and ensures the application is well documented.